 I remember fondly riding the tractor with my Uncles and my Grandfather, working the farms that belonged to friends and relatives.
 I earned my first wages working in the service station, and my second job was in the fields, clearing weeds from around crops too sensitive to be mechanically maintained.

 What I will remember most about my father, though, is his love of fishing and hunting.
-Long stretches of the summer season would be spent washing lures in Trenton, Nebraska.
-Winter weekends were to be spent in Twin Buttes, Colorado hunting canada geese; or quail, pheasant, deer and elk when in season.
+Long stretches of the summer season would be spent washing lures in Swanson Lake near Trenton, Nebraska.
+Winter weekends were to be spent in Twin Buttes, Colorado hunting Canada geese; or quail, pheasant, deer and elk when in season.
 Fishing, more than anything else, defined the good times that I remember from childhood.

 His health, in the last years, has been so poor I can't even begin to understand how he managed to drag himself through each day.
 But he did.
 He fought his cancer tooth and nail till the end, and survived far longer with it and it's after effects than any of the MD's thought he could.
 He breathed his last with his youngest adoptive son (as I was also adopted) by his side.